textileio/go-buckets/README.md

 ### Watching a bucket for changes

 So far we've seen how a bucket can change locally, but the remote can also change.
-This could happen for a couple reasons:
+This could happen for a couple of reasons:

 * Changes are pushed from a different bucket copy against the same `buckd`.
 * Changes are pushed from a different `buckd` at the ThreadDB layer.
 This is known as a multi-writer scenario.
 See [Multi-writer buckets](#multi-writer-buckets) for more.